TimiMakkonen/android-minesweeper/README.md

 * Consider automatising ['SWIG'](http://www.swig.org).
   * Would be nice, but would require anyone who builds this app to have ['SWIG'](http://www.swig.org) installed.
 * Consider handling exceptions in C++ code.
-* Add more customisation options (more colors, minesweeper symbols, etc.).
+* Add more customisation options
+  (more colors, minesweeper symbols, etc.).
 * Clean up and comment code.
 * Add help page.
 * Add 'peek solution' option which instead of showing solution in another fragment, shows the solution in place of the current game.
 * Consider removing 'primaryActionIsCheck' LiveData in 'GameViewModel'.
-* Add spinning progress bar when initially launching the app and loading saved game.
-  * Move loading of the saved game from 'ApplicationModule' to 'GameFragment'.
-* Add 'save game'-button.
+* Consider using better event system.
+  * 'saveFileIsCorrupted' is currently passed from 'MinesweeperRepository' to 'GameFragment' using RXJava 'BehaviourSubject' and Android 'LiveData'.
+There is probably a better solution to this.